 - Asking your doctor for a document summarizing your medical history, so a doctor in a different city or foreign country can treat you quickly and effectively in case of an emergency.

 - Making sure you have an ample supply of all medications and keeping them in your carry-on luggage.

 - Getting a flu shot.
 This reduces the risk of catching the bug if you encounter an infected traveler.

 - Being aware that some elderly people have trouble coping with high altitudes.
 Ask your doctor to assess your heart and lung function to determine if you are at risk.

 - Contacting airlines ahead of time if you need accommodations, such as a wheelchair.

 - Stretching your legs periodically on flights of more than three or four hours, especially if you're on blood thinners.
 This decreases the chance of developing a blood clot.

 - Scheduling an elderhostel trip.
 These group vacations are geared toward older adults.
 Generally, organizers vet transportation, lodging and venues ahead of time to ensure the well-being of travelers.

-Keith Armitage, MD is an infectious disease specialist and program director of Internal Medicine at University Hospitals Cleveland Medical Center.
-You can request an appointment with Dr. Armitage or any other doctor online.
+Keith Armitage, MD, is an infectious disease specialist and program director of Internal Medicine at University Hospitals Cleveland Medical Center.
+You can request an appointment with Dr. Armitage or any University Hospitals doctor online.